-Cautionary note to investors: Proven and probable mineral reserves are estimated in accordance with NI 43-101 and do not constitute SEC Industry Guide 7 compliant reserves see the section heading "Cautionary Note to Investors Regarding Estimates of Measured, Indicated and Inferred Resources and Proven and Probable Mineral Reserves" above.
+Cautionary note to investors: Proven and probable mineral reserves are estimated in accordance with NI 43-101 and do not constitute reserves compliant with SEC Industry Guide 7 or SEC Modernization Rules.
+See the section heading "Cautionary Note to Investors Regarding Estimates of Measured, Indicated and Inferred Resources and Proven and Probable Mineral Reserves" above.
 Furthermore, a number of risk factors may adversely affect estimated mineral reserves and mineral resources, any of which may result in a reduction or elimination of reported mineral reserves and mineral resources.
 See "Item 1A.
 Risk Factors."